 Give three examples that illustrate [concept/principle].
 Year 8 RE: Give three examples that illustrate the Buddhist concept of impermanence.

 Teacher tip: Pair Understand prompts with metacognitive questioning.
-After the AI generates an explanation, ask pupils to identify which parts they found surprising and which parts they already knew.
+After the AI generates an explanation, ask learners to identify which parts they found surprising and which parts they already knew.
 This activates prior knowledge and shows you where genuine understanding gaps exist.

 Apply Level Prompts

 Application involves using knowledge and procedures to carry out tasks in new situations.
 This is where abstract concepts become concrete tools.
-Maths word problems are the classic Apply-level task: the pupil knows the formula but must recognise when and how to deploy it in an unfamiliar context.
+Maths word problems are the classic Apply-level task: the learner knows the formula but must recognise when and how to deploy it in an unfamiliar context.

 Prompt templates: